Footpath Feasting: Fiery Isaan Food at Khon Kaen Markets Copyright © 2023 Terence Carter / Grantourismo. All Rights Reserved.

-The fiery Isaan food at Khon Kaen markets and the spicy northeastern cuisine in general is a highlight of a visit to Thailand’s Isaan region.
-So as the sun started to descend we made our way from the lakeside markets through the town centre, where the footpaths are crammed with food stalls, and the night markets were in full swing.
+Footpath feasting on fiery Isaan food at Khon Kaen markets and savoring the spicy northeastern Thai cuisine in general has been a highlight of our road trip through Thailand’s lesser-visited Isaan region.
+So as the sun started to descend, we made our way from the lively lakeside market through the busy town centre, where the footpaths were crammed with even more food stalls, and the night markets were in full swing.

-I was blown away by how many chillies were floating in the curries we saw at the market by the lake, so despite needing to get some work done back at our villa (like downloading a thousand photos I’d taken that day at Prasat Hin Phimai and Chonnabot), we couldn’t resist checking out the action.
+I was blown away by how many chillies were floating in the curries we saw at the food stalls at the lakeside market in Khon Kaen.
+So despite needing to get some work done back at our home away from home in Khon Kaen – like downloading a thousand photos I’d taken earlier that day at splendid Prasat Hin Phimai and the silk-weaving village of Chonnabot – we couldn’t resist taking in more of the city mouthwatering markets and food stalls.

-There are a few Isaan dishes I love, dishes that you have to try if you visit the region, and they were all here for the savoring at the Khon Kaen markets.
+If you’re new to northeastern Thai food, or if you’re heading on a journey through northeastern Thailand and you’re a Thai food lover, these are some of the Isaan dishes that we love that you have to try if you visit the region, and they were all here for the sampling at Khon Kaen markets.

 Probably the most recognised dish of the region and one that was ubiquitous in Khon Kaen is som tam, a spicy shredded papaya salad which the locals (but rarely visitors) enjoy with fermented crab or fermented fish paste called plaa-raa.
 Regardless of what version you go for, it’s the mix of chilli, fish sauce, lime, and sugar that makes this dish sing.